 Writer: Based on Royal Bengal Rahashya by Satyajit Ray

 Royal Bengal Rahashya is the fifth and final installment of the New Feluda series and the sequel to Gorosthaney Sadbhan.
 The biggest praise one can shower on Royal Bengal Rahasya is that it reminds the viewer of the first two Feluda movies made by the master Satyajit Ray himself.
 This is one of the best Bengali movies of 2011 and undoubtedly the best Feluda movie of the recent past.
 In the movie, you will see a new style of keeping the suspense till the end.

 Read Also: Top 10 Best Bengali Movies of 2014

 Royal Bengal Rahasya is a film made with care, case in point being the spotless casting in the character roles.
 The outdoor sequences are well shot, capturing natural beauty and reminding old viewers of the additional attraction of Feluda stories being captivating travel diaries which Satyajit Ray brought out in the first Feluda movie, Sonar Kella (The Golden Fortress) as well.

 Stars: Prosenjit Chatterjee, Aryann Bhownik, Tathoi Deb, Rajatava Dutta, Mouli Ganguly, Sambaran Banerjee

-Chalo Paltai (Meaning: Let’s Change) is a movie which is based on the lives and desires of the present generation children.
-The story of Chalo Paltai is based on the recent educational structure in which students have to take a huge pressure and failed to fulfill their dreams.
+Chalo Paltai (Meaning: Let’s Change) is a movie that is based on the lives and desires of the present generation of children.
+The story of Chalo Paltai is based on the recent educational structure in which students have to take huge pressure and fail to fulfill their dreams.
 The movie revolves around the relations between a father and a son.